shchurch/shchurch.github.io/index.md

 [Boston-Cambridge English Class](https://www.facebook.com/groups/bostoncambridgeenglishclass)

-Primarily serving Spanish and Portuguese speakers, we offer classes for all levels and are always welcoming new students.
+We primarily serve Spanish and Portuguese speaking adults, we offer classes for all levels and are always welcoming new students.

 # Contact, Publications